DUDEX64/Freeze-No-More/README.md

 Any feedback as to why you wanted to remove this program is very welcome, I plead that you do so.

+## Contributing to the program
+If you wish to make a contribution to any part of the program, please do the following:

+1. Create a fork of this repository
+2. Make all the changes you wish in the forked repository
+3. Open a pull request with a link to your forked repository and optionally list all the changes you've made.
+4. Many thanks for any of your contributions.
+If you don't notice a reply, this does not mean your contribution went to /dev/null.